alexnwanganga/Deep-Learning-Models-for-AF-Detection-from-ECG-Signals/README.md

 generalization performance even when provided with only a small amount of training data.
 Our goal is to apply the best quantum convolutional layers and pooling layers to yield the best test results.
-Below are different common <strong>Quantum Encoding</strong> methods we can use to transform our classical data to quantum bits.
+Below are different common <strong>Quantum Encoding</strong> methods we can use to transform our classical data into quantum bits.

 # Results
 ### Classical